Garage door spring replacement is my specialty

 All overhead garage doors are lifted by some sort of spring, which "balances" the weight of your door.
 When a spring fails, your garage door won't open -- it becomes dead weight.
-I estimate that I have replaced at least 7,000 springs over the last decade.
+I estimate that I have replaced at least 8,000 springs over the last thirteen years.

 Broken garage door springs are the most common problem I see.
-Nine times out of ten it is a "torsion spring" (or something similar like the TorqueMaster).
+Nine times out of ten it is a "torsion spring" (or something similar like the Wayne Dalton Torquemaster).
 Most springs last 10,000 "cycles"(once up and down).
-I carry 20,000+ cycle garage door torsion springs, with an unconditional seven year guarantee.
-If it breaks in under seven years, you get a new spring for free.
+I carry 20,000+ cycle garage door torsion springs, with an unconditional five year guarantee.
+If it breaks in under five years, you get a new spring for free.

 An "out of balance" garage door is one that has the wrong strength spring on it -- causing it to fall hard to the floor, or fly open on its own.
 This is a leading cause of damage to garage door openers and top door sections, and it is 100% preventable.
 Adding extra tension to a spring that is not strong enough will also lead to it breaking much sooner.